FyberLabs/proxmox-firewall/README.md

   - Restrict camera VLAN (20) to local NVR and limited remote access.
   - Isolate IoT (VLAN 30) and Guest (VLAN 40) from sensitive resources.
   - Allow Tailscale VPN traffic (UDP 41641) and ensure Starlink compatibility.

 - Assumptions:

   - Both OPNSense firewalls handle 10Gbps fiber and Starlink WANs.
   - Tailscale is configured with subnet routing for 10.1.x.x and 10.2.x.x.
   - Devices use static IPs where specified; others use DHCP (e.g., 10.1.10.100–254).

+### WAN Failover Configuration

+The deployment includes automatic WAN failover between the fiber and Starlink connections:

+- **Automatic Failover**: OPNsense is configured to automatically switch from the fiber (primary) to Starlink (backup) connection in case of failure, and back to fiber when it recovers.

+- **Gateway Group**: A gateway group named "WANFAILOVER" is created with:
+  - Fiber WAN as priority 1 (primary)
+  - Starlink WAN as priority 2 (backup)
+  - Packet loss monitoring with 1-second interval checks

+- **Failover Triggers**:
+  - Packet loss threshold triggering failover
+  - Connectivity monitoring to multiple destinations
+  - Automatic return to primary when fiber connection recovers

+- **Recovery**: When the primary fiber connection is restored, traffic automatically shifts back after connectivity is verified.

+This ensures seamless internet connectivity even during ISP outages or connection issues.

 General Firewall Rule Principles